dmaganto/dmaganto.github.io/_posts/2024-02-04-crossplane-ecs-architecture.md

   - Architecture
 ---

-This is an example about how to create ECS infrastructure using Crossplane.
-It creates a Cluster, Service and TaskDefinition resources for simplicity.
-The goal is to show how to use Crossplane to provision infrastructure and deploy workloads using helm charts on top of Crossplane compositions.
+This is an example of how to create ECS infrastructure using Crossplane.
+It generates Cluster, Service, and TaskDefinition resources for simplicity.
+The objective is to demonstrate how to leverage Crossplane for provisioning infrastructure and deploying workloads using Helm charts atop Crossplane compositions.

 ## Architecture